You Are Here:

 We should not have those conversations and yet they happen far too often.
 Amputations are just one of the problems we should have already solved.
 So many more challenges await us.

 I believe these realities can change.
-I think the University of Arizona can make those conversations go away.
+I think the University of Arizona can make those difficult conversations go away.

 Dr. John Elfar, Chair of the University of Arizona Department of Orthopaedic Surgery